MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Connectivity

-The Connectivity page contains the file locations of the User, Groups, and Group Members CSV files.
+The Connectivity page contains the file locations of the Users, Groups, and Group Members CSV files.

 The following image is an example of the Connectivity page.